Why Pinoy Christmas is celebrated in the ‘ber’ months

 The predominantly Christian country has earned the reputation of having the longest Christmas season in the world.
 As early as September, Christmas carols are heard on the radio, star lanterns’ lights splash over neighborhoods’ balconies and Nativity scenes are set up in malls and other public places.

-A number of overseas Filipino workers would plan their vacation leaves so they could come home for noche buena or Christmas meal, where mothers cook pots of sweet spaghetti, kaldereta, crispy pata and hamon and elders share stories about the good old days.
+A number of overseas Filipino workers would plan their vacation leaves so they could come home for noche buena, or Christmas dinner, where mothers cook pots of sweet spaghetti, kaldereta, crispy pata and hamon and elders share stories about the good old days.

-On Christmas Day itself, families and friends gather for a salo-salo (meal) with homemade dishes and desserts.
-Children wait for midnight before they can open their gifts, usually before cheering relatives, although some of them receive cash gifts in hong bao or red money envelopes.
+On Christmas Day itself, families and friends gather for a salusalo (feast) with homemade dishes and desserts.
+Children wait for midnight before they can open their gifts, usually before cheering relatives, although some of them receive cash gifts in hong bao, or red money envelopes.

 Planning ahead